reke592/reke592.github.io/_posts/2022-01-08-simplicity-vs-clarity.md

 }
 ```

-The above code was easy to understand because of transparency, until the problem arise.
+The code above is easy to understand because of the transparency, until the problem arises.

 <br>

-It became a parameter naming issue because of my improper implementation.
+There was a parameter naming issue due to my improper implementation.

 ```dart
 /// Flutter feature/models/employee.dart